espressif/esp-hosted/docs/c_api.md

 ### 2.12 `int wifi_stop_softap()`

-This is used to stop ESP32 softap.
+This is used to stop ESP32 softAP.

 #### Return
 - 0 : SUCCESS